World Holocaust Forum: Fifth World Holocaust Forum

 The fifth World Holocaust Forum was held on January 23–24, 2020 in Jerusalem, under the title “Remembering the Holocaust, Fighting Antisemitism.”
 The forum was attended by 49 high-level delegations.
-The organizer and initiator of the Forum was the President of the World Holocaust Forum Foundation and President of the European Jewish Congress, Viatcheslav Moshe Kantor, in cooperation with Yad Vashem, under the auspices of the President of the State of Israel, Reuven Rivlin.
+The organizer and initiator of the forum was the president of the World Holocaust Forum Foundation and president of the European Jewish Congress, Viatcheslav Moshe Kantor, in cooperation with Yad Vashem, under the auspices of the president of the State of Israel, Reuven Rivlin.

 The event coincided with the 75th anniversary of the liberation the Auschwitz-Birkenau Nazi concentration camp by the Red Army (January 27, 1945) and International Holocaust Remembrance Day.

-Among the leaders who took part in the event were: President of Russia Vladimir Putin, Vice President of the United States Mike Pence, President of France Emmanuel Macron, President of Germany Frank-Walter Steinmeier, President of Italy Sergio Mattarella, King of The Netherlands Willem-Alexander, President of Austria Alexander Van der Bellen, his Royal Highness Prince Charles of Wales, Speaker of the U.S. House of Representatives Nancy Pelosi, leaders from Albania, Armenia, Australia, Argentina, Austria, Azerbaijan, Belarus, Belgium, Bulgaria, Bosnia and Herzegovina, Canada, Croatia, Cyprus, the Czech Republic, Denmark, Finland, France, Georgia, Greece, Hungary, Iceland, Italy, Latvia, Luxembourg, Moldova, Monaco, Montenegro, the Netherlands, North Macedonia, Norway, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Ukraine, and the representative of the Holy See, Cardinal Kurt Koch.
+Among the leaders who took part in the event were: President of Russia Vladimir Putin, Vice President of the United States Mike Pence, President of France Emmanuel Macron, President of Germany Frank-Walter Steinmeier, President of Italy Sergio Mattarella, King of The Netherlands Willem-Alexander, President of Austria Alexander Van der Bellen, Prince Charles, Speaker of the U.S. House of Representatives Nancy Pelosi, leaders from Albania, Armenia, Australia, Argentina, Austria, Azerbaijan, Belarus, Belgium, Bulgaria, Bosnia and Herzegovina, Canada, Croatia, Cyprus, the Czech Republic, Denmark, Finland, France, Georgia, Greece, Hungary, Iceland, Italy, Latvia, Luxembourg, Moldova, Monaco, Montenegro, the Netherlands, North Macedonia, Norway, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, and the representative of the Holy See, Cardinal Kurt Koch.

 Polish speaking slot

-Polish President Andrzej Duda refused to participate in the event because he was not given the opportunity to speak.
+Polish president Andrzej Duda refused to participate in the event because he was not given the opportunity to speak.
 He criticized the event for giving the speaking slot to Russian president Vladimir Putin, who has in recent weeks criticized Poland with regard to its WWII record.
 President Gitanas Nauseda of Lithuania endorsed President Duda's position and also withdrew from the summit.
 Yad Vashem, who co-hosted the event, explained in a January 7, 2020 press release that a Polish speaker was not considered necessary as “…it is especially appropriate that the leaders addressing this event represent the four main powers of the Allied forces, which liberated Europe and the world from the murderous tyranny of Nazi Germany.”